-January 2024
+February 2024

-The provisional 2024/5 local government finance settlement for England was published on 18 December 2023.
-It failed to address the ongoing and deepening crisis in social care.
-With up to 1 in 5 local authorities warning of bankruptcy concerns and more than a third (39%) of adult social care providers considering exiting the market, the situation is precarious.
+The 2024/5 local government finance settlement for England was published on 5 February 2024.
+Despite allocating some additional funding to the amount set out in the provisional draft, it failed to adequately address the ongoing and deepening crisis in social care.
+With up to 1 in 5 local authorities warning of bankruptcy concerns1 and more than a third (39%) of adult social care providers considering exiting the market2, the situation is precarious.
 A perfect storm of workforce shortages, rising demand and rising costs, combined with years of delays to social care reform, are creating a chasm between social care demand and delivery.

 Without further central government funding, local authorities will be forced to deliver real terms cuts.
 This will mean disabled and older people are left without essential care in the year ahead, while providers are being set up to fail.